benlen10/UniCade-Android-1.0/README.md

 # Key Features

-- NOTE: See the [UniCade Mobile](https://github.com/benlen10/UniCade-Mobile-Android-Xamarin) repository for the complete feature list of most recent version Xaramin version of the Android application.
+- NOTE: See the [UniCade Mobile](https://github.com/benlen10/UniCade-Mobile-Android-Xamarin) repository for the complete feature list of most recent version Xamarin version of the Android application.

 ### Multi Console Support
 - UniCade Mobile supports up to 50 game consoles.
 View games by individual consoles or as unified list.